Chandler Simpson: Professional career

 Simpson began the 2025 season with the Triple-A Durham Bulls.
 On April 18, 2025, Simpson was selected to the 40-man roster and promoted to the major leagues for the first time.
-On July 9, Simpson extended a hitting streak to 13 consecutive games, tying Rocco Baldelli and Delmon Young for the franchise record.
+On July 19, Simpson extended a hitting streak to 18 consecutive games, which set a new standard for Rays rookies, beating Rocco Baldelli and Delmon Young who had previously held the mark at 13.

 International career

 Simpson was named to the United States national baseball team for the 2024 WBSC Premier12.
 He batted .459 with 17 hits in 37 at-bats.
 Simpson was named to the All-World Team as an outfielder, and led the tournament in hits and stolen bases (7).